 To determine if you are intoxicated, a police officer will search for probable cause.
 If there is probable cause, you may be subjected to a breathalyzer.

+We have defended many firearm possession charges over the years.
+We understand how important it is to uphold our right to bear arms.
 Berger Law prides itself on being available 24/7 for all clients.
-Whatever question you may have about your case, Alex is ready to answer.
-The team at Berger Law is dedicated to serving those wrong convicted.
+Whatever question you may have about your case, we are ready to answer.
+The team at Berger Law is dedicated to serving those wrongly convicted.
 We do not want to see the good people from the Upper Peninsula of Michigan taken advantage of.
 It is our home as well as yours.